vbsw/urlsaver/README.md

 URL Saver is a program to manage URLs by tags/keywords.
 URL Saver is published at <https://github.com/vbsw/urlsaver>.

-Current version is 0.2.1.
+Current version is 0.3.0.

 ## Copyright
 Copyright 2017, Vitali Baumtrok (vbsw@mailbox.org).

-URL Saver is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+URL Saver is distributed under the terms of the Boost Software License, version 1.0.
+(See accompanying file LICENSE or copy at http://www.boost.org/LICENSE_1_0.txt)

 URL Saver is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the Boost Software License for more details.

-You should have received a copy of the GNU General Public License along with URL Saver.
-If not, see <http://www.gnu.org/licenses/>.

 ## Compiling
 Install [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html), [Git](https://git-scm.com) and [Eclipse](https://www.eclipse.org).